Dentist-Approved

 Protecting your gem:

-Tooth gems are secure, but they’re not invincible and are meant to come off with enough proessure (to keep your tooth safe).
+Tooth gems are secure, but they’re not invincible and are meant to come off with enough pressure (to keep your enamel safe).
 Biting directly into hard or sticky foods like chewy candy or apples can pop them off.
-Try chewing on the opposite side, and cut tougher foods into smaller bites to play it safe.
+Minor adjustments like chewing on the opposite side and cutting tougher foods into smaller bites are best to avoid excess pressure on the gem.

 I’ve got over 100 gems in stock: everything from tiny crystals to gold charms, opals, and real diamonds.
 You’ll have plenty of time to check them all out at your appointment, or take a peek at my gem catalogue anytime if you want to get an idea before coming in.